chandinir16/TermProjectChandiniRajendra/README.md

 # TermProjectChandiniRajendra

 📌 **Project Summary**
 This project explores Airbnb listings in European cities to predict rental prices using machine learning models.
 It identifies which features most affect price and provides insights for hosts and platforms.
+For the analysis, we used a **subset of the dataset focused on London listings**, specifically from the `london_weekdays.csv` file, to ensure a more targeted and consistent data sample.

 🎯 **Objectives**
 - Perform data cleaning and EDA on the Airbnb dataset.